carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 ### Group activity

-We'll create a housing dataset together.
+Create a housing dataset as a group.
-After the data is collected, we'll label the prices into two categories low or high.
+After the data is collected, label the prices into two categories low or high.

 <p align="center">
 <img width="550" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/intro_1.jpg">